 Insulin is generally given intravenously so that it works quickly and the dose can be adjusted frequently.

 Blood levels of glucose, ketones, and electrolytes are measured every few hours.
 Doctors also measure the blood’s acid level.
 Sometimes, additional treatments are needed to correct a high acid level.
-However, controlling the levels of glucose in the blood with insulin and replacing electrolytes usually allow the body to restore the normal acid-base balance.
+However, controlling the levels of glucose in the blood with insulin and, giving fluids, and replacing electrolytes usually allow the body to restore the normal acid-base balance.